Eight Forest Lane

 • Onion + garlic – This forms the base of the dish and begins the flavour journey.

-• Mushrooms – I’m using swiss browns for that super earthy flavour, but really any mushrooms such as white button mushrooms or portobello would work.
+• Mushrooms – I’m using swiss browns for that super earthy flavour and I think they work the best for this recipe, but really any mushrooms such as white button mushrooms or portobello would work.

-• Paprika, dijon and soy sauce – these ingredients are giving us all those classic stroganoff flavours and really making this dish super flavourful.
+• Paprika, dijon and soy sauce – these ingredients are giving us all those classic umami flavours that we expect from a stroganoff and really make this dish super flavourful.

 • Stock – for that classic, hearty flavour, if you can get vegan beef stock use it.
 I use the Massel brand which is easily available in supermarkets but you can just use a good quality vegetable stock instead.
 The quality of your stock is important as this is what your pasta cooks in giving it the bulk of the flavour.

-• Pasta – I like to use a smaller type pasta such as spirals for this as they cook best in the one pot.
+• Pasta – I like to use a smaller type pasta such as spirals for this as they cook best in the one pot plus the sauce get’s caught in all the little grooves.
+This recipe also works with gluten-free or a high protein legume based pasta to increase the protein per serve.

-• Coconut cream – this is optional but gives that classic creamy finish to the dish.
+• Coconut cream – gives that classic creamy finish to the dish.

 You’re going to want to start by prepping all of your ingredients first.
 Chop up your onions, garlic and mushrooms and gather the rest of your ingredients so you have them ready to add when the time comes.